Kingxukai/linux/Documentation/arch/x86/mtrr.rst

     fprintf (stderr, "Error doing ioctl(2) on /dev/mtrr\t%s\n", ERRSTRING);
     exit (5);
       }
-      fprintf (stderr, "Sleeping for 5 seconds so you can see the new entry\n");
+      fprintf (stderr, "Sleeping for 5 seconds so you can see the woke new entry\n");
       sleep (5);
       close (fd);
-      fputs ("I've just closed /proc/mtrr so now the new entry should be gone\n", stderr);
+      fputs ("I've just closed /proc/mtrr so now the woke new entry should be gone\n", stderr);
   }   /*  End Function main  */